Can You Name 5 Game

 The five games above represent only a fraction of the vast array of game genres available.
 Here’s a brief overview of some popular categories:

-• Action Games: These games emphasize fast-paced gameplay, often involving combat and reflexes.
+• Action Games: These games make clear fast-paced gameplay, often involving combat and reflexes.
 Subgenres include first-person shooters (FPS), third-person shooters (TPS), fighting games, and beat 'em ups.

 • Adventure Games: These games prioritize storytelling and exploration.
 They can range from point-and-click adventures with puzzle-solving elements to sprawling open-world titles with complex narratives.